fbpx

 Design a Privately Developed Plan

 A Privately Developed Plan (PDP) is an evaluation option provided in Oregon for homeschool students with qualified disabilities.
-Parents choose one or more private service providers to help them put together an educational plan for their child and provide evaluations that satisfy Oregon homeschool laws.
+Parents choose one or more private service providers to help them put together an educational plan for their child at the beginning of the school year (for required testing years) and provide evaluations at the end of those years that satisfy Oregon homeschool laws.

-The PDP documents the initial evaluation, educational goals, and an explanation of how progress will be evaluated.
+The PDP is established at the beginning of the year and documents the initial evaluation, educational goals, and an explanation of how progress will be evaluated.
 Parents should keep the PDP on file for their student, but they do NOT send the PDP to the ESD or school district.
 Only parents and the service provider(s) they are working with need to see the PDP.

 There is flexibility on what exactly the PDP looks like.
 Here is what it must include: